 HUMT 140 Leadership, Discernment and the Human Person (3)HUMT 141 Leadership, Discernment and the Spiritual Exercises (2)HUMT 240 Leadership, Discernment and the Community (3)HUMT 241 Leadership, Discernment and the Community II (1)HUMT 242 Leadership, Discernment and the Community III (1)HUMT 340 Leadership, Discernment and Global Engagement (5)HUMT 440 Logic, Ethics, and Discernment (5)Seminars and presentations that engage students in personal and professional formation and principles of discernment.
 The goal is to foster mindfulness, self-awareness, and self-knowledge among the students in both theory and practice.
 Students will participate in local internships.

-HUMT 180 Socio-Cultural Transformations I (5)HUMT 181 Socio-Cultural Transformations II (5)HUMT 182 Socio-Cultural Transformations III (5)A three-quarter, interdisciplinary study of the evolution of major systems of meaning and value in Western civilization and the social expressions of these systems; emphasis on analysis of social and cultural phenomena and on interpretation of the personal and communal significance of cultural change in the past.
+HUMT 180 Socio-Cultural Transformations: Ancient; Beginnings of Western Identity to 400CE (5)HUMT 181 Socio-Cultural Transformations: Medieval; 400-1550CE (5)HUMT 182 Socio-Cultural Transformations: Modern; 1550CE-Present (5)A three-quarter, interdisciplinary study of the evolution of major systems of meaning and value in Western civilization and the social expressions of these systems; emphasis on analysis of social and cultural phenomena and on interpretation of the personal and communal significance of cultural change in the past.
+The sequence of courses proceeds chronologically in order to reveal western culture's continuity and change over time.

 CISS 120 Poverty in America (5)The causes and consequence of poverty in America today are explored with the resources of four disciplines; economics, psychology, sociology, and political science.
 Alternative theories and reform are evaluated.